Pulse Surveys: Taking Your Organisation’s Real-Time Health Check

 • Ensure Anonymity: Emphasise that responses are confidential to encourage honest, candid feedback.

-Close the Loop with Action
+Close the loop with action

 This is the most critical stage.
 Failing to act leads to “survey fatigue” and a breakdown of trust.